2009–10 KNVB Cup

-The 2009–10 KNVB Cup was the 92nd season of the Dutch national football knockout tournament.
-The competition began on 29 August 2009 with the matches of Round 1 and culminated with a double-leg Final on 25 April and 6 May 2010 respectively.
-Ajax won the final with a 6–1 on aggregate, winning their record 18th title.
+The 2009–10 KNVB Cup was the 92nd edition of the Dutch national football knockout tournament for the KNVB Cup.
+88 teams contested beginning on 29 August 2009 with the matches of Round 1 and culminated with a double-leg final on 25 April and 6 May 2010.

-The winners of the competition will qualify for the play-off round of the 2010–11 UEFA Europa League.
+SC Heerenveen unsuccessfully defended its 2009 title, losing in Round 4 to PSV.

-The final would be played initially on 25 April 2010 at 14.00 in De Kuip at Rotterdam.
-On 15 April, however, the Royal Dutch Football Association (KNVB) announced that the final will be played over two matches due to imminent supporter violence.
-The first leg of the final was played in Amsterdam on the original date, with Ajax defeating Feyenoord 2–0, in the rivalry known as Klassieker.
-The return followed on 6 May in Rotterdam, with Ajax winning 4–1 and 6–1 on aggregate.
+On 15 April, the Royal Dutch Football Association (KNVB) announced that the final was to be played over two legs due to anticipated violence between supporters of participants Ajax and Feyenoord in a rivalry known as the Klassieker.
+The first leg of the final was staged in Amsterdam on April 25, with winning 2–0.
+The return followed on 6 May in Rotterdam, with Ajax winning 4–1, therefore 6–1 on aggregate.
+Ajax qualified for the play-off round of the 2010–11 UEFA Europa League.

 Round 1

 Round 1 featured 48 amateur teams.
 24 of the Hoofdklasse clubs qualified for the competition through their league performance during the previous season, while the other half of the teams competing in the First Round secured their place through the 2008–09 KNVB District Cups.

 The draw for this round was conducted on 7 July 2009.
 The matches were played on 29 August 2009.